 Yesyesyes, and not to forget, if you are someone who hates the crowd, be smart enough to put your lessons either before or after the lunch hour (peak hour 11-1pm) so you wont need to have your meals in school.
 This is because the canteen is really crowded and rowdy during lunch time.
 If you have your lesson before lunch, you can grab yourself a meal outside school after lesson in a less crowdy and chaotic environment.

 Some insider tip from a FASS student: We FASS students usually plan our timetable with one day break.
 So e.g we might only go to school from Monday to Thursday and Fri would be the off day.
 Some of us would even cramp everything into 3 days.
 Personally, having a 3 days work week is pretty chilling for me and I always use the free days to make notes, so its quite effective for me.

 TIP #4: Be independent

-Unlike in JC or poly where you got your friends to study with you, here in NUS, as we plan our own timetable to match our studying style and timing, it hard to find someone with an identical timetable as you.
-And so, it even harder to find time to study together or to study the same stuff.
+Unlike in JC or poly where you got your friends to study with you, here in NUS, as we plan our own timetable to match our studying style and timing, it can be hard to find someone with an identical timetable as you.
+And so, it is even harder to find time to study together or to study the same stuff.
 So you have got to learn to be by yourself, find a comfortable spot around in school to study!
 Eating and having meals alone sometimes is quite a common in sight in school, so yup.